grafana/grafana/docs/sources/alerting/manage-notifications/create-message-template.md

 ## Template data

-Template data is passed on to message templates as well as sent as payload to webhook pushes.
+Template data is passed on to notification templates as well as sent as payload to webhook pushes.

 | Name              | Type     | Notes                                                                                                                |
 | ----------------- | -------- | -------------------------------------------------------------------------------------------------------------------- |